meker12/commerce-channels.en/help/amazon-sales-channel/price-rule-examples.md

 The ability to discard subsequent rules is a great feature inside pricing rules that prevents multiple pricing rules from stacking and providing unintended additional discounts.
 To discard subsequent rules, a pricing rule must use the priorities that are set in the _Priority_ section of [Pricing Rule General Settings](./pricing-rule-general-settings.md).

-If **Discard Subsequent Rules** is set to `Yes`, the rules with lower priority (higher numbers) will not apply to the eligible products.
+If **Discard Subsequent Rules** is set to `Yes`, the rules with lower priority (higher numbers) do not apply to the eligible products.

-For example, let's say we have three pricing rules:
+For example, let's say there are three pricing rules:

 | Example|Rule Name | [Priority](https://docs.magento.com/user-guide/configuration/scope.html){:target="_blank"} | Discard Subsequent Rule |
 |----------|----|----|----|